 Tokyo | Heart of the Great Metropolis

 This morning, transfer to Kyoto Station and board a high-speed train bound for Tokyo.
 Hurtling along in excess of 170 miles per hour, your route affords a glimpse of Mount Fuji’s iconic profile.
 Upon arrival, enjoy lunch at a local restaurant.
-This afternoon, learn more about local history at the Edo-Tokyo Museum as you browse an extensive array of interactive exhibits spanning the heritage of the city’s last 400 years.
-Check in to your hotel and gather with your fellow travellers for dinner at a local restaurant.
+This afternoon, learn more about local history at Lose yourself in the verdant majesty of Kyoto’s Arashiyama Bamboo Grove the Edo-Tokyo Museum as you browse an extensive array of interactive exhibits spanning the heritage of the city’s last 400 years.
+Check in to your hotel and gather with your fellow guests for dinner at a local restaurant.

 Tokyo | Taiko Drumming & Shinto Ceremonies

 Start your day at Tsukiji Fish Market, a bustling hub of Japanese daily life where a dizzying array of seafood can be found.
 Next, gain exclusive insider access to a local workshop specializing in taiko (traditional Japanese drum) making.
 Watch as the craftspeople skillfully ply their trade, then try your hand at playing the finished instrument.
 Then, embark on a culinary adventure as a local chef leads a hands-on sushi-making class, followed by lunch.
-Next, visit the sacred Meiji Jingu Shrine and witness a special Shinto ceremony.
-This evening, enjoy cocktails and a farewell dinner at your hotel.
+Next, visit the sacred Meiji Jingu Shrine and stroll along the city’s famed Omotesando Street.
+Tonight, enjoy cocktails and a farewell dinner at your hotel.

 After breakfast, transfer to the airport for your flight home.